 I visited on a Monday, so that meant watching Trevor rig up a fungicide sprayer to take care of newly sprouted pumpkins.
 These pumpkins won’t be ready for harvest for nearly two months.
 Again, planning.
 Last week, he designed and cut down a 4-acre corn maze in one day.

 Next, we fed the animals.
 What do they eat?
 Great question.
 I had no idea either.
-The farm’s horse, Spirit, two bulls, Mudsock and Calf-a-Chino, and sheep, Darla, Marla, and Carla, share breakfast together each morning (It’s as cute as it sounds.), and they eat a “sweet mix” – a mix of pellets and grains.
+The farm’s horse, two bulls, and sheep share breakfast together each morning (It’s as cute as it sounds.), and they eat a “sweet mix” – a mix of pellets and grains.

 The rest of Trevor’s week was busy with hours of mowing, weeding, volunteer work, and so much more, but a big part of every Tuesday, Wednesday, and Thursday is picking.
 With the help of volunteers and Fishers Parks staff, hundreds of families are fed each week with what’s harvested.
 What isn’t taken by park guests is donated to local food banks on Friday.